 Here is how the product team might plan its agile development of a solution.

 Fill empty seats in theaters

-Use mobile app to drive last-minute ticket sales
+Use a mobile app to drive last-minute ticket sales

 - Create and assign promotional codes for last-minute purchases

 - Add text-message capability to mobile app, to send last-minute promos and coupons

 - Develop creative for promo emails and SMS texts